Zaneham/jovial-compiler/README.md

 ### The Emulator Menagerie

-When compilers aren't enough and you need to simulate entire extinct computers:
+When compilers aren't enough and you need to simulate entire extinct and new computers:

 | Project | What It Emulates | Level of Concerning |
 |---------|-----------------|---------------------|